mourisl/Rcorrector/README.md

 1. Clone the [GitHub repo](https://github.com/mourisl/rcorrector), e.g. with `git clone https://github.com/mourisl/rcorrector.git`
 2. Run `make` in the repo directory
+	During the `make` procedure, the script will download the jellyfish from their repository.
+Rcorrector looks for the binary file of jellyfish2 in jellyfish/bin/ .

 ### Usage
 	Usage: perl run_rcorrector.pl [OPTIONS]